I’m getting really sick of writing these.

 In Marie Severin’s comically-illustrated “photograph,” Ditko leaps out the window to avoid the “camera”—moving so fast that he leaves his glasses behind, suspended in mid-air.
 It was meant to be a gag, but one that had its roots in reality.
 Fact is the number of extant photos of Ditko from that era (or any era, really) can be counted on one hand.
-He hardly ever spoke and almost never granted interviews.
-This all played into how he came to be known as “the J. D. Salinger of comics.”
+He barely spoke in public and almost never granted interviews.
+He was kinda the Greta Garbo of comics—or if you want to keep things in the literary realm, the J. D. Salinger of comics.
 He was a notorious recluse, which left him a figure of mystery for many comics fans.

 Back to the Comics